-To ensure the health and safety of all our students, parents must let the school know if their child has a life-threatening allergy as soon as they are aware of it.
-Please notify the administration so that the steps can be taken to create accurate records and inform staff of the established protocol.
+To ensure the health and safety of all our students, parents must let the school know if their child has a life-threatening allergy or medical condition as soon as they are aware of it.
+Please notify the office and complete the Health Care Plan.